thijssnelleman/automated-reproducibility/reviews/Edge-Based Graph Component Pooling.md

 #### Strategy and Test
 The experiment strategy is summarised as: Random split (train = 0.8, validation = 0.1, test = 0.1), repeated 100 times.
-Your corrected answer (empty if correct):
+Your corrected answer (empty if correct): 10-fold cross validation on random split (train = 0.8, validation = 0.1, test = 0.1), repeated 100 times.

 The experiment test is summarised as: Two-tailed t-test (p < 0.05) Your corrected answer (empty if correct):